 Here are some handy pros and cons!

-If left alone too much they can suffer separation anxiety and become destructive.
+If left alone too much they can suffer separation anxiety and as a result, become destructive.

 Their small size means you need to be mindful of avoiding accidents and injuries, both at home and while out on walks.

-They can be difficult to housetrain and aggressive if not socialized properly.
+They can be difficult to house-train.
+In addition, they can become aggressive if not socialized properly.

 In terms of grooming and exercise requirements, the Chipin is quite low maintenance.

 They’ll be an alert watchdog, but typically don’t bark as much as the Chihuahua.

 The Chipin has a friendly, playful personality and therefore can be quite entertaining!

 Other dog breeds you might want to consider: